 One of the most common types of chemical spills in the workplace is oil.
 It’s used in everything from forklifts and trucks to the industrial machines and lifting equipment.
-Although it’s considered low toxicity, oil spills pose a direct threat to the safety of employees on duty.
+Although it’s considered low toxicity, oil spills in the workplace pose a direct threat to the safety of employees on duty.
 Companies must take a proactive approach towards cleaning up any spilled oil in a timely manner to ensure the safety of everyone on the premises.

 Why Oil Spills In The Workplace Are Dangerous: